NelsenEW/espdrone-clients/docs/userguide_client.md

 starting/stopping again will yield two files in the same directory).
 The data logged to the file is in CSV format with the headers for the data at the top.
-A timestamp is automatically added for each entry and shows the number of milliseconds passed since the Crazyflie started (sent together with the log data).
+A timestamp is automatically added for each entry and shows the number of milliseconds passed since the Espdrone started (sent together with the log data).

 Example data